heaveria-ns/Typing-Test/README.md

 > NOTICE!
-Still in development.
+A redesign is in progress.

 # Typing Speed Test